neutmute/loggly-csharp/readme.md

 	  </tags>
 	</loggly>

+### ApplicationName
+This is an optional attribute.
+If you leave this attribute out but have `NewRelic.AppName` in your app.config, then it will pick that value up automatically.
+Render your application name as a tag by using the complex HostnameTag (keep reading).

+### Transports ##
+Three different transports may be specified with the `logTransport` attribute in the `transport` element.
+The transport element is entirely optional and will default to the Https.
+The available transports are as follows:

+#### Https ###
+The default transport, posting to Loggly on port 443.
+Note that application and host source group filtering [are not supported by HTTP](https://community.loggly.com/customer/portal/questions/8416949--host-field-for-source-groups?b_id=50), so you may wish to consider a Syslog transport.

+#### SyslogUdp
+If you specify an `applicationName` in the config, the syslog UDP transport will populate the field so it may be filtered in a source group.
+Host is also automatically populated by  the client.
+Udp messages are sent in plain text.

+### SyslogSecure
+Has the advantages of SyslogUdp as well as transmitting via the secure TLS TCP channel so that your logs are encrypted over the wire.
+Syslog supports JSON formatted messages just like Https.

+### Tags
 Complex tags have the `formatter` attribute so you may specify your own `string.Format`.
 The `Assembly` attribute is available as an optional parameter so you can roll your own tags too.

 If you don't need programatially driven tags, just write your simple tags.
 If your tags don't appear, check the [Loggly restrictions](https://www.loggly.com/docs/tags/) for tag formats.

+### Programmatic Configuration
 As long as you keep the `xmlns` attribute, Visual Studio will provide auto completion.
-If you prefer to set configuration programatically, specify the values via the static `LogglyConfig.Instance` at application startup.
+If you prefer to set configuration programatically, specify the values via the static `LogglyConfig.Instance` class at application startup.

-## Transports ##
-Three different transports may be specified with the `messageTransport` attribute:

-### Http ###
-The default transport is HTTP posting to Loggly on port 443.
-Note that the application and host attributes [are not supported by HTTP](https://community.loggly.com/customer/portal/questions/8416949--host-field-for-source-groups?b_id=50).

-### SyslogUdp
-If you specify an `applicationName` in the config, the syslog UDP transport will populate the field so it may be filtered in a source group.
-Host is also automatically populated by  the client.
-Udp messages are sent in plain text.

-### SyslogSecure
-Has the advantages of SyslogUdp as well as transmitting via the secure TLS TCP channel so that your logs are encrypted over the wire.

-## Loggly.Example
-This project has sample code to demonstrate the client.
-Before starting, copy the example config into the user config, eg:

-	C:\loggly-csharp>copy .\source\Loggly.Example\example.loggly.user.config .\source\Loggly.Example\loggly.user.config

-And configure the file with your own customer token.

-Of course, there is no need to have a config source in your real app, this is just a convenience for this public repository.

-## LogglyClient
+## Usage: LogglyClient
 Send simple text messages with something like this.

 	ILogglyClient _loggly = new LogglyClient();